 1. Do you spend too much time cleaning?

 If you enjoy clean, tidy rooms but don’t like to clean, minimalism may be your answer.
-After all, the easiest way to reduce your cleaning time is to simply own less things.
+After all, the easiest way to reduce your cleaning time is to own fewer things simply.
 It works every time.

 2. Are you trying to get out of debt?

 Debt holds our life in bondage and weighs heavily on our shoulders.
-Getting a handle on it by buying less things is one of the most life-giving things you can do.
+Getting a handle on it by buying fewer things is one of the most life-giving things you can do.